MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 ## Determine Your ALM Strategy

-Develop a comprehensive ALM strategy that includes version control, continuous integration/continuous deployment (CI/CD), and automated testing.
-This ensures that your development process is efficient and scalable.
+Ensure that your development process is efficient and scalable by developing a comprehensive ALM strategy that includes version control, continuous integration/continuous deployment (CI/CD), and automated testing.

 Evaluate options from simple to advanced continuous integration & delivery (CI/CD)